 I do everything I can to ensure that your puppy is prepared for a long and healthy life in your home.

 From birth to adoption, you can track the litter’s growth and development in the weekly reports, pictures and videos I post on my Puppies & Prices pages.

-As Adoption Day nears, you should schedule a visit to your vet for a well puppy exam within 72 hours (three days) of adoption.
-This is to confirm to your satisfaction that your puppy is completely healthy, and to continue your puppy’s vaccination schedule.
+As Adoption Day nears, schedule a visit to your vet for a well puppy exam within 72 hours (three days) of adoption.
+This is required to confirm to your satisfaction that your puppy is completely healthy, and to continue your puppy’s vaccination schedule.
 You will be reminded about this in your Puppy Contract and in your Adoption Kit.

 Next Thing to Know > Early Socialization